smithy-lang/smithy-rs/design/src/rfcs/rfc0012_body_callback_apis.md

 // in aws_smithy_http::callbacks...

-/// A callback that, when inserted into a request body, will be called for corresponding lifecycle events.
+/// A callback that, when inserted into a request body, will be called for corresponding lifecycle events. trait BodyCallback: Send {
-// Docs for these methods will mostly be the same as the docs on `Callback` so I've omitted them. trait BodyCallback: Send {
    /// This lifecycle function is called for each chunk **successfully** read.
 If an error occurs while reading a chunk,
-   /// this will not be called.
-This function takes `&mut self` so that implementors may modify an implementing
+   /// this method will not be called.
+This method takes `&mut self` so that implementors may modify an implementing
    /// struct/enum's internal state.
 Implementors may return an error. fn update(&mut self, #[allow(unused_variables)] bytes: &[u8]) -> Result<(), BoxError> { Ok(()) }

    /// This callback is called once all chunks have been read.
-If the callback encountered 1 or more errors
+If the callback encountered one or more errors
    /// while running `update`s, this is how those errors are raised.
 Implementors may return a [`HeaderMap`][HeaderMap]
    /// that will be appended to the HTTP body as a trailer.
 This is only useful to do for streaming requests. fn trailers(&self) -> Result<Option<HeaderMap<HeaderValue>>, BoxError> { Ok(None) }

-   /// Create a new `Callback` from an existing one.
-This is called when a `Callback` needs to be
+   /// Create a new `BodyCallback` from an existing one.
+This is called when a `BodyCallback` needs to be
    /// re-initialized with default state.
-For example: when a request has a body that need to be
+For example: when a request has a body that needs to be
-   /// rebuilt, all read callbacks on that body need to be run again but with a fresh internal state. fn make_new(&self) -> Box<dyn SendCallback>;
+   /// rebuilt, all callbacks for that body need to be run again but with a fresh internal state. fn make_new(&self) -> Box<dyn BodyCallback>;
 }

 impl BodyCallback for Box<dyn BodyCallback> {